OutSystems/docs-support/src/community/training/download-os-certificates.md

  ## You are a customer manager

-All managers with **infrastructure administrator** and **company administrator** roles ([read about these roles here](https://success.outsystems.com/Support/Enterprise_Customers/OutSystems_Support/Managing_your_company_permissions_on_OutSystems_Customer_Portal)) can download all their team certificates in the Account Settings tab in the Customer Area portal.
+All managers with **infrastructure administrator** and **company administrator** roles ([read about these roles here](https://success.outsystems.com/Support/Enterprise_Customers/OutSystems_Support/Managing_your_company_permissions_on_OutSystems_Customer_Portal)) can download all their team certificates in the Account Settings tab in the Customer Portal.
 If you’re a manager with one of these roles, do the following:

 ![](images/dowload-os-cert-1.png)